 - What do I not want to feel?

-For me, “emotional understanding” is no less than a basic relational aspiration.
+For me, deep emotional understanding is a basic relational aspiration.
 The essential ingredient is, I think, the intention to listen deeply to others, what they say verbally as well as nonverbally; both what they say and what they do not.
-Endeavor to perceive accurately and empathically what the other feels.
-Learn to express what you have understood so that the other may feel deeply heard, seen, and received.
+I endeavor to perceive accurately and empathically what the other feels and to express what I have understood so that the other may feel deeply heard, seen, and received.
 That said, I do not mean to suggest here that every interpersonal interaction needs to be unpacked or analyzed.
 Deep listening is an art as well as a skill.

 “We don’t see things as they are, we see them as we are” ….
 Anais Nin